levelup-enterprises/php-framework/README.md

 # Getting started

-1. Set your site data in info.php.
+1. Use the SRC -> config -> index file to set up your site information

-2. Add your accessible pages to the src/views directory
+2. Add your accessible pages to the templates directory

-   - Router only allows page request to pages in views
+   - Router only allows page request to pages in templates directory
-   - Source folder can be changed in info.php
+   - Source folder can be changed in config file

-3. Add page content to src/views/pages
+3. Add page content to templates/views

-   - Add extension .pages.php to all content pages
+   - Add extension .view.php to all content pages

 # Structure